What’s the longest Dutch word?

 Get to grips with all the Dutch words by learning Dutch!

 You might have mastered dank je wel and alsjeblieft, but there is so much more to explore when it comes to learning Dutch.
-Why not enrol in a Dutch course, or put your knowledge into practise by watching some Dutch films on Netflix?
+Why not enrol in a Dutch course, or put your knowledge into practice by watching some Dutch films on Netflix?

 COMMENTS